 Meditation does not have to take up big chunks of time in your day.
 Even just being present for a few minutes can be the reset you need to switch your mindset from negative to positive.

-Try mini-mediation for three minutes.
+Try mini-meditation for three minutes.
 Use this format to guide you:

 - First minute: be aware of your thoughts and feelings